espra/core/src/README.md

 This is easy enough when you've got just a single server but
 becomes quite problematic once you have anything more than 2
 servers.
-So, to help with the problem, the `ampzero deploy`
+So, to help with the problem, the `amp deploy`
 command tries to simplify things:

-    $ ampzero deploy kickass
+    $ amp deploy kickass

 This will first generate tarballs of specific directories from your
 ampify and instance repositories.
 This step requires clean working